 There is so much going on in Philadelphia.
 Whether it’s our amazing food scene with world-class chefs, festivals that seem to pop up every weekend, or our growing hub of innovation—exciting things are happening in Philly.
-I love that the city is so culturally diverse, that the city is walkable enough that I don’t need a car, an that rent is relatively affordable.
+I love that the city is so culturally diverse, that the city is walkable enough that I don’t need a car, and that rent is relatively affordable.
 I love that talks and events always seem to be happening and that I’ll likely run into people I know.
 Philly has everything I was looking for in a big city while still feeling small enough that it feels like home.
-I think you’re going to be stuck with this Midwest transplant for awhile!

 How do/did you build your professional network?
 How does connecting with others help you in your career?